drafonsopena/Ten-Project-Documentation/Snake Game/ReadMe _SnakeGame.md

 # Snake Game -(24-01-2023)

-The seventh project I developed is a Encode and Decode Message that can encode any English text to random characters, I thought it would be easy but it was not, because the program is only encoding and not decoding.
-It is on version 0.1.07 with the size of 4.23 Kb.
+The tenth project I developed is a Snake Game.
+It is on version 0.1.10 with the size of 4.68 Kb.

-> **Utility or why Develop:** This program can be used to encode and decode messages using base64 data encoding.
-The user has to enter a message and choose between encode (e) and decode (d); the same passkey must be used in the encoding and decoding of the message
+> **Utility or why Develop:** This program helped me to unwind after so many days of typing.
+The user can play and reminisce about the [Good Ol’Days](https://open.spotify.com/track/20ZP3Om9DvDazXrNUC7WM2?si=6db4105f62e4456a).

-> **Libraries and Prerequisites:** For the Encode and Decode Message program we used TKinter, and base64 a library used to encode data.
-This project was complicated to make because currently it does not decode the messages after encoding it nor it recognises the passkey *(it basically does nothing if I may say)*, that aside I still say that it is useful.
+> **Libraries and Prerequisites:** For the Snake Game we used Turtle, random and time.
+This project was fun to do but I forgot to add *“screen.update()”* and spent two days asking myself *“where is the snake and the fruit?”* but overall it was easy and any one can do it.

 <details><summary>Project instruction</summary>